Services/Details

 Business Divorce

-We handle disputes arising out of the sale or dissolution of a business, such as those regarding valuation, distribution and divestiture, including takeover battles, challenges to mergers and acquisitions and financing transactions, appraisal litigation, proxy contests and other matters related to change of control, such as potential shareholder derivative and breach of fiduciary duty claims and D&O (Directors and Officers) liability.
+We handle disputes arising out of the sale or dissolution of a business, such as those regarding valuation, distribution, and divestiture, including takeover battles, challenges to mergers and acquisitions and financing transactions, appraisal litigation, proxy contests, and other matters related to change of control, such as potential shareholder derivative, breach of fiduciary duty claims, and D&O (Directors and Officers) liability.
 We have also handled disputes involving ownership of closely held businesses, including books and records inspection actions, actions for financial accounting, minority ownership oppression and squeeze-out, and actions involving the appointment of a receiver or involuntary bankruptcy proceedings.
-Because Snell & Wilmer attorneys practice in almost every area of business law, we can quickly assemble a team to include firm attorneys practicing in tax, corporate and securities, mergers and acquisitions and other related areas to holistically address all of the issues at hand.
+Because Snell & Wilmer attorneys practice in almost every area of business law, we can quickly assemble a team to include firm attorneys practicing in tax, corporate and securities, mergers and acquisitions, and other related areas to holistically address all of the issues at hand.

 • We represented a real estate development company in a two-week jury trial in a minority oppression action initiated by a minority owner of the company who ultimately parted ways with the company.